 Add other flavors.
 Try mint or basil for an herbal take.
 Or chopped fresh ginger will add detox power and a zingy taste.

 Change out the smoothie flavor all together?
-Use mango for a different smoothie, but mango does replace raspberry well.
+Use mango instead of strawberries for a more melon like flavor.

 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

 - ½ cup cucumber or zucchini, either one chopped and frozen